GetGabed/GetGabed/README.md

 📫 Reach me at: **gabrieldubois.eng@gmail.com**

 ⚡ Work experience:
-  - **Software Developer at Genetec** - C# development in the Industrial Internet of Things.
+  - **Software Developer at Genetec** - C# development in the Industrial Internet of Things team.
 [Quebec, Quebec.
 Summer 2023]
   - **Software Developer at iBwave** - Full-stack and QA development on the Unity Web Platform.
 [Montreal, Quebec.
 Fall 2022]

 <h3 align="left">Connect with me:</h3>